jed709/jed709.github.io/index.md

 ![intercept-post](https://github.com/jed709/jed709.github.io/assets/87210399/6e6769f0-1f50-481e-bbf0-95caa70eb894)

+This is a similar exercise to what we did with our posterior from the sleep dataset, but it's a bit more flexible.
+As you can see, it's quite simple to calculate a posterior distribution correspond to any given parameter contained within your model!
+This can be very powerful, as I will demonstrate later.

-This is a similar exercise to what we did with our posterior from the sleep dataset.
-As we can see, the most probable values are around 13 or so, which matches up well with the model output.
+But for now, what do we know about this parameter (the condition mean) that we are interested in?
+As we can see, the most probable values of the parameter are around 13 or so, which matches up well with the model output.
 We can also use `as_draws_df` in conjunction with `median_hdi` from `tidybayes` to calculate a credible interval for any posterior distribution derived from our model:

 ```R
 m.1 %>%